JasonL888/Singapore_1hr_PM_25/README.md

 ## Implementation
 * Uses Vue
   * with axios to obtain the NEA data from https://api.data.gov.sg/v1/environment/pm25
+  * Vue2Leaflet and leaflet to integrate with openstreetmap
 * Uses OpenStreetMap

 ## License